boltomli/Data-for-CustomVoice.AI/README.md

 * Text

-  Text files should be saved with UTF-16 little endian encoding at the moment.
+  Text files can be in most common encodings now as Azure custom voice service is updated.
+For examples, UTF-8/UTF-16LE/UTF-8 with BOM.
 Most modern text editor should be able to handle this.
 Take [Visual Studio Code](https://code.visualstudio.com) as an example.
 Bring up `Command Pallette` in `View` menu item (shortcut: `⇧⌘P` or `Ctrl+Shift+P`), type in `Change File Encoding`, select `Save with Encoding`, then `UTF-16 LE`.
-UTF-8 with or without BOM would be supported in future but not working yet.

 * Audio

-  Audio files should be saved as 16k sampling rate 16-bit depth mono PCM wave with .wav extension.
+  Audio files should be saved as at least 16k sampling rate 16-bit depth mono PCM wave with .wav extension.
+Waves with higher sampling rate can be uploaded now to the portal.
 Typical format information as viewed in [MediaInfo](https://mediaarea.net/en/MediaInfo):

 ```text
 Format                                   : PCM